Andres179012/deploy-orchestrator/README.md

 For templates with automatic updates change Accont of Digital Ocean
 Updates based in new components project for Automatic Deploy in DigitalOcean and Kubernetes from Repository of Github
+Project Closed, replaced by Dokploy